C-MOOR/module-model-org-db/README.md

 ## Forking

-This module was created from [our GitHub template](https://github.com/jhudsl/C-MOOR_Template).
-It uses OTTR to render R Markdown content into multiple formats.
+This module uses OTTR to render R Markdown content into multiple formats.
 If you would like to fork this repository, you can learn more about how OTTR works by visiting [ottrproject.org](https://www.ottrproject.org/)

 OTTR helps you: